intarchboard/draft-iab-rfc4052bis/draft-krishnan-iab-rfc4052bis.md

 - Ensure liaison statements from the IETF adhere to the formal requirements of the peer organization (e.g. formatting) and are delivered to the appropriate groups.
 - Provide additional communication on e.g. process or known consensus positions in the IETF.
-This may also require to participate in relevant meetings of the peer organisation and potentially report back to the appropriate IETF organization any material information that is intended to be shared by the peer organisation.
+This may also require participation in relevant meetings of the peer organization and potentially report back to the appropriate IETF organization any material information that is intended to be shared by the peer organization.

 Formal messages from the IETF to the peer organization are usually carried in liaison statements.
 In certain situations, the liaison manager may carry addional messages, when